Symmetric bases for finite element exterior calculus spaces: Invariant bases

 \section{Invariant bases}

-Here, we prove which finite element exterior calculus have invariant bases and which do not, first in dimension two and then in dimension three.
-At the end, we give some remarks about explicitly constructing these bases when it is possible to do so, as well as how one could approach proving analogous results in higher dimensions. \begin{theorem} The following spaces have $S_3$-invariant bases up to sign if and only if the corresponding condition holds.
+Here, we prove which finite element exterior calculus spaces have invariant bases and which do not, first in dimension two and then in dimension three.
+At the end, we give some remarks about explicitly constructing these bases when it is possible to do so, as well as how one could approach proving analogous results in higher dimensions.